jwesemann/docker-jpwshd/README.md

 * `Dockerfile` : based on Microsofts official Powershell image for Debian
 * `dobuild.sh` : Starts the docker build sequence based on Microsofts docker image
 * `Dockerfile_armv8` : based on Debians docker image.
 Will add Powershell with own install routines.
 So no dependency on Microsoft docker repo anymore.
-* `dobuild.sh` : Starts the docker build sequence based on Debians latest docker image
+* `dobuild-armv8.sh` : Starts the docker build sequence based on Debians latest docker image
 * `Microsoft.PowerShell_profile.ps1` : Checking environment variable PWSHSCRIPTFILE and directory "/root/workdir" which is mounted to the docker host to decide which specific Powershell-script will be started
 * `JStandard.ps1` : small Powershell-script which will be copied from the image into workdir and being started if no valid combination to run from the environment-variable and directory-content is found
 * `JMonitor.ps1` : The initial script I wrote for my client PC to monitor ICMP-performance of my internet connection.
 It is based on a much older NT-CMD version.
 Target of this project was to make this functionality  available in docker on my different servers (Synology NAS 718+, Raspberry Pi, Windows) to run 24/7/365 independently from my client workstation.
 I already collected > 1 million data points giving me an interesting overview over the behavior and quality of the internet line and the reliability of my internal network (router / NAS downtimes)